Ispanicus/geoguessr-ai/README.md

     used to explore results using confusion matrices etc. explorecsv_results_climates.ipynb
-    used to explore climate results
+    used to explore climate results explorecsv_region_country_exp.ipynb
+    used to get region results and country from region results.

 label_counts.py
     original script to get counts of labels in LAION.
 Used simple string matching on prefixes. i.e "Cali" would match with "California".